earlywarningtoolbox/spatial_warnings/cran-comments.md

      Ubuntu Linux 16.04 LTS, R-release, GCC
      Windows Server 2008 R2 SP1, R-devel, 32/64 bit

- * Travis-ci (Ubuntu 16.04, R 4.0.0 and devel (2020-05-13 r78449) ):
+ * Travis-ci (Ubuntu 16.04, R release () and devel (2020-05-13 r78449) ):
      https://travis-ci.org/spatial-ews/spatialwarnings

- * local linux computer, with and without valgrind (Arch Linux as of 2020-05-13, R 4.0.0)
+ X local linux computer, with and without valgrind (Arch Linux as of
+     2020-05-13, R 4.0.0)

  * win builder service (R 3.6.3, R 4.0.0, R devel 2020-05-11 r78411)

- * Solaris x86 (Solaris 10 in local virtual machine, with manually-installed R 4.0.0 and GNU gsl 2.6).
+ X Solaris x86 (Solaris 10 in local virtual machine, with manually-installed
+     R 4.0.0 and GNU gsl 2.6).

 ## R CMD check results

 No ERRORs nor WARNINGs arose during testing on the above platforms.
+We removed the unused dependency 'tidyr', which was the cause of a NOTE on CRAN.

-Several NOTEs occurred:
+Several remaining NOTEs occurred:

 On platforms Windows Server 2008 R2 SP1, R devel (rhub) and Ubuntu Linux 16.04 LTS, R-release (rhub), the following NOTE was produced,